 Don't be afraid to ask for feedback from your subscribers.
 After all, who knows what they want better than, well, themselves?
 This is a great way to figure out what is working and what is not within your emails and the content you're publishing.

 Asking for feedback from your recipients will make them feel more valued, which in turn makes you seem more trustworthy.
 It is truly a win-win.
 Buyers appreciate honesty, and so should you as a seller.

 Would you ever serve a brand new recipe at a party without tasting it first?
 What if the first try wasn’t good, would you remake it or serve it anyway?
 The same thought process can and should be applied to your email marketing.

-Test everything from subject lines, to email template layouts, to call-to-action buttons.
-This is the only way to make sure you’re sending the most optimized emails possible.
+Use A/B Testing for everything from subject lines, to email template layouts, to call-to-action buttons.
+This is the only way to make sure you’re sending the best-optimized emails as possible.
 If you don’t A/B test, how do you know what’s really working?